St Mark’s remains open every day for private worship between 10.00am and 4.00pm. You might also be interested in these helpful resources:

 - Daily Hope, a free national telephone line which offers music, prayers and reflections as well as full worship services from the Church of England.
-The line – which is available 24 hours a day on 0800 804 8044 – has been set up particularly to provide comfort and spiritual nourishment to those who are unable to join online church services during the period of restrictions
+The line – which is available 24 hours a day on 0800 804 8044 – has been set up particularly to provide comfort and spiritual nourishment to those who have been unable to join church services during the period of restrictions

 Help at home:

-Please let Nick or the churchwardens know if you are in need of help in any way.
+Please let the churchwardens know if you are in need of help in any way.
 There is a St Mark's contact list of volunteers who are happy to shop, collect medication, walk a dog or have a chat over the phone - you only have to ask!
-Call Nick on 0118 9303595 or Carol on 0118 9303182 or Torquil on 0118 9714536 and they will put you in touch with someone who can help.
+Call 07850 603508 or 0118 9714536 and they will put you in touch with someone who can help.